 Neonatal Intensive Care Units (NICU)

-Most expectant parents don’t plan on complications during birth.
-But in the event that your newborn needs extra care, Centura Health neonatal intensive care units (NICU's) and highly skilled neonatologists and neonatal nurses provide the specialized care your child needs.
+Expectant parents do not plan on complications with the birth of their child.
+However, if your newborn needs extra care, Centura Health neonatal intensive care units (NICU) and highly skilled neonatologists and neonatal nurses provide the specialized care your child needs.

 Our NICU Care Teams

 Our team of compassionate, experienced NICU specialists includes:

-- Neonatologists (doctors who specialize in the care of sick newborns)
+- Neonatologists (doctors who specialize in the care of premature and critically ill newborns)

 - Perinatologists (doctors who specialize in maternal-fetal care)